Invariant Distributions in Nonlinear Markov Chains with Aggregators: Theory, Computation, and Applications: Applications

-There are $n$ random variables $R_{1},\ldots,R_{n}$ that represents returns from different financial assets $i=1,\ldots,n$.
-Each agent has a policy $\boldsymbol{g} = (g_{1},\ldots,g_{n})$ that determines the amount of wealth the agent allocates to asset $i$ when it has a wealth level $x$, i.e., $g_{i}(R_{1},\ldots,R_{n},x)$ is the amount that an agent with wealth $x$ allocates to asset $i$ when the returns are $(R_{1},\ldots,R_{n})$.\footnote{We assume for simplicity that the agents policy depends on their current wealth only.
+Each agent has a Markovian policy $\boldsymbol{g} = (g_{1},\ldots,g_{n})$, which is a vector of functions that determines how wealth is allocated across assets.
+Specifically, $g_{i}(R_{1}(\mu),\ldots,R_{n}(\mu),x)$ represents the non-negative amount that an agent with wealth $x$ allocates to asset $i$ when the current returns are given by $(R_{1}(\mu),\ldots,R_{n}(\mu))$.
+More formally, let \(\mathcal{T}\) denote the space of random variables with support on \([0, \overline{r}]\) then each function \( g_i : \mathcal{T}^n \times \mathbb{R}_+ \to \mathbb{R}_+ \) determines the allocation to asset \( i \) based on the returns and the agent’s wealth.\footnote{We assume for simplicity that the agents policy function depends on their current wealth and returns only.
 All the results in this section can be easily extended to the case when each agent uses a different policy that depends on the agent's specific features such as preferences or behavioral biases.} In applications, the agent's policy is typically derived from a consumption-saving dynamic programming problem.
-In our analysis, we assume a general policy function that can be deduced from rational agents, behavioral biases \citep{acemoglu2018equilibrium}, or learning algorithms.
+In our analysis, we assume a general policy function that can be deduced from rational agents, behavioral biases \citep{acemoglu2024equilibrium}, myopic agents, or learning algorithms.
+We assume that $g_{i}$ is continuous for $i=1,\ldots,n$.

-The return $R_{i}$ of asset $i$ is parameterized by an aggregator $H(\mu)$ that depends on the wealth distribution $\mu$ and is increasing with respect to first order stochastic dominance (typically $H(\mu)$ is the expected value or the total savings in applications).
-The agent's wealth evolution is described by the following nonlinear Markov chain:
+In each period $t$, each agent $j$ receives a non-negative random income $Y_{t}^{j}$ that is independent and identically distributed across time and across agents and has a bounded support $[0,\overline{y}]$.
+Note that the returns $R_{i,t}(h)$ depend on the wealth distribution in the economy and are common to all agents while the random income $Y_{t}^{j}$ represents agent-specific noise.